The Puppet Lending Libraries are stocked with parade puppets and

 Dragon section, Boston Puppet Free Library

-The Puppet Free Library is located by the kindness of Emmanuel Church, in the basement, at 15 Newbury Street.
+The Puppet Free Library is located, by the kindness of Emmanuel Church, in the basement of

 It lends puppets and banners in the Greater Boston area.